bj600800/qPacking-esm/README.md

 # qPacking
-Investigation of hydrophobic stacking patterns in protein folding superfamilies based on the TED database, leveraging the ESM2-650M language model.
+Investigation of hydrophobic stacking patterns in protein folding superfamilies based on the TED database as well as ESM2 language model.

 **Content**